Clinical Experience

 Adolescent Medicine Fellowship

-Our clinical training includes the following rotations, which allow the fellow to obtain experience in assessment and management of acute and chronic diseases that affect the adolescent and young adult age group.
+Our broad clinical training allows the fellow to obtain significant experience in assessment and management of acute and chronic diseases that affect the adolescent and young adult age group.

 First year

-The first year of fellowship is devoted to helping the new Adolescent Medicine Fellow acquire the foundational knowledge, skills, and attitudes required for the successful practice of adolescent medicine.
-As part of this year, fellows participate in the following clinical experiences:
+The first year of fellowship is devoted to helping the new fellow acquire the foundational knowledge, skills, and attitudes required for the successful practice of adolescent and young adult medicine.

 This is the primary teaching service of the Adolescent Medicine Fellowship and forms the backbone of the subspecialty training in outpatient adolescent medicine.
-During the first and second years of fellowship, fellows spend two to three half days per week in this specialty consult clinic.
-Fellows provide consultative care to adolescents 10-21 years old who are referred to the Adolescent Specialty Clinic for a variety of issues including management of mood disorders, reproductive health services, menstrual concerns, disordered eating, substance use, acne management, and complex medical issues complicated by behavioral health concerns.
+Fellows have their own continuity clinic here.
+Fellows provide specialty consultative care to adolescents 10-21 years old who are referred to the Adolescent and Young Adult Specialty Clinic for a variety of issues including reproductive health services, menstrual concerns, mood disorders, disordered eating, substance use, acne management, and complex medical issues complicated by behavioral health concerns.
 Our main clinic is in the heart of Kansas City and serves as a Title X clinic for the surrounding community, allowing us to provide confidential reproductive health care for adolescent and young adult patients.
-We also have several satellite locations in the surrounding suburbs
+We also have several satellite locations in the surrounding suburbs.

-During this 8-week rotation, fellows spend one half day per week performing subdermal contraceptive implant placements and removals and intrauterine device placements and removals under the direct supervision of a credentialed provider.
-At the end of this rotation, fellows are competent to perform these procedures independently with direct supervision immediately available.
+Fellows perform subdermal contraceptive implant placements and removals and intrauterine device placements and removals.
+By the end of this rotation, fellows are competent to perform these procedures independently with during their continuity clinics.

-During this 8-week rotation, fellows spend one to two half days per week working with pediatric and adolescent gynecologists.
-Fellows learn how to evaluate and manage complex gynecologic disease in adolescent patients including endometriosis and anatomic abnormalities.
-Fellows also learn how to provide routine gynecologic care for adolescents with severe developmental disabilities.
+Fellows work with pediatric and adolescent gynecologists to learn how to evaluate and manage complex gynecologic disease in adolescent patients including endometriosis and anatomic abnormalities.

-During this 16-week rotation, fellows spend one half day per month working with a multidisciplinary team of providers including a pediatric cardiologist, a child psychologist, and an adolescent medicine clinician.
-Fellows learn how to evaluate and manage adolescents and young adults with symptoms of orthostatic intolerance including patients with dysautonomia, POTS, NMH, chronic fatigue, and non-cardiac syncope/near syncope.
+Fellows work with a multidisciplinary team of providers including how to evaluate and manage adolescents and young adults with symptoms of orthostatic intolerance including patients with dysautonomia, POTS, NMH, chronic fatigue, and non-cardiac syncope/near syncope.

-During this 16-week rotation, fellows work with clinical child psychologists two half days per week to consolidate the skills learned in Psychology Didactics and gain practical experience in behavioral intervention and motivational interviewing of older school-aged children and adolescents in a clinic setting.
+Fellows work with clinical child psychologists to consolidate the skills learned in Psychology Didactics and gain practical experience in behavioral intervention and motivational interviewing of older school-aged children and adolescents in a clinic setting.
+Specific training in motivational interviewing is provided as part of this experience.

 Second year

-Fellows continue to take call an average of every sixth week.
+Fellows continue to take call on average every 4 weeks.

-During this 12-week rotation, fellows spend one day per week at the University of Kansas Health System’s addiction psychiatry medication assistance treatment program.
-Fellows work with an addiction psychiatrist to evaluate and treat teens and young adults with opioid use disorders.
+Fellows rotate in the University of Kansas Health System’s Addiction Psychiatry medication assistance treatment program to evaluate and treat teens and young adults with opioid use disorders.

-During this 8-week rotation, fellows spend two half days per week at the Jackson County Juvenile Detention Center.
-The Juvenile Detention Center provides temporary and safe custody for juveniles who are accused of conduct subject to the jurisdiction of the Court who require a restricted environment for their own or the community's protection while pending legal action.
-Juvenile Detention provides detained adolescents with a wide range of services to support their physical, emotional, and social development, including education, communication training, counseling, continuous supervision, and medical services.
+Fellows work at the clinic associated with Jackson County Juvenile Detention Center, which provides temporary custody for juveniles accused of conduct subject to the jurisdiction of the Court who require a restricted environment for their own or the community's protection while pending legal action.

 Third year